Dental Training Initiative

 The UK Visa &Immigration (UKVI) arrangements for MTI come under the Tier 5 regulations and are different from other employment rules.
-Trusts cannot bring these dentists to the UK on their own and cannot be the sponsor for any dentist on the MTI Scheme.
+Hospitals cannot bring these dentists to the UK on their own and cannot be the sponsor for any dentist on the MTI programme.
 Under the UKVI requirements for Tier 5, individual employers do not act as the sponsor for the applicant as they would with a direct overseas appointment.
-Instead, the formal process for getting UKVI approval for the applicant is handled by a national umbrella body, the NACPDE, which manages the Tier 5, MTI scheme for dentistry across the UK.
+Instead, the formal process for getting UKVI approval for the applicant is handled by the national umbrella body, the NACPDE, which manages the Tier 5, MTI programme for dentistry across the UK.

-It is important to highlight that the MTI can be used to either fill gaps unfulfilled by the Deanery or those earmarked as dedicated posts.
-However, all posts must offer significant training elements (similar to that of an equivalent level UK trainee) and should not be simply used for service.
-If a Trust is funding an MTI post, the pay should be equivalent to the pay of a UK trainee at a comparable level.
+It is important to highlight that the MTI can be used to fill both posts unfulfilled by the Deanery as well as dedicated posts.
+However, all posts must offer significant training elements similar to that of an equivalent level UK trainee.
+They must not be solely used for service provision.
+If a hospital is funding an MTI post, the pay must be equivalent to the pay of a UK trainee at a comparable level.
 If the overseas dentist is receiving financial support from outside the UK and is not receiving any payment from the hospital, then the dentist must not be paid less than the UK’s minimum wage.
 Please note that these posts cannot be self-funded.

-Please note that the regulations concerning registration and supervision of a dentist on temporary registration are managed by the General Dental Council and are significantly different from the regulations concerning doctors on the MTI.
+Please also note that the regulations concerning registration and supervision of a dentist on temporary registration are managed by the General Dental Council and are significantly different from the regulations for doctors on the MTI.

 Criteria for acceptance on the programme